iodepo/OceanDecade-dsig/statements/creative-commons.md

 **Urgency:** high

-**Timeframe for implementation:** ?? (not sure what time frame shoudl be indicated, this is valid anytime)
+**Timeframe for implementation:** ?? (not sure what time frame should be indicated, this is valid anytime)

 ## Recommendation(s)

 A legal expert should be consulted.
-We may also contact Cretaive Commons for advice. https://creativecommons.org/
+We may also contact Creative Commons for advice. https://creativecommons.org/

 ## Relation to existing capacities / initiatives